 2. Pressing the browser "back" button.

 Both of these are good indicators that someone on your mobile site is exiting, and since both are user initiated, they keep you compliant with google's mobile popup rules.
+A common question we answered was, "Do exit intent mobile popups affect my SEO?"
+Read more on Google popups.

-Which display types work best for mobile?
+Which exit popups work best for mobile?

 If you’re using exit intent for a mobile device, your site visitors will experience popups, flyouts and banners in very similar ways.
 These exit intent display types cover most of the screen when they open and make it easy for people to sign up.